isomerpages/moe-pasirriscrestsec/pages/Overcomers.md

 <ul class="jekyllcodex\_accordion">

 <li>
 <input type="checkbox" id="accordion1">
 <label for="accordion1">T. SREEDHARAN</label>
-<p>“I have always known that life is a constant struggle,” recalls T. Sreedharan of Secondary 5NA.
+<p align="justify">“I have always known that life is a constant struggle,” recalls T. Sreedharan of Secondary 5NA.
 Struggling with motor issues indicative of dyspraxia, he has difficulties coordinating his hand movements and this often results in poor penmanship.
 Sree also suffers from a speech impediment which causes him to lisp.
 Dealing with two major issues is certainly no mean feat.

 “I am unable to write neatly no matter how hard I try,” Sree explains.
 “My subject teachers have constantly been reminding me about the need to write legibly so that my work is understood by markers, especially for external examinations.
 However, I remained stagnant and only saw a change when I entered Secondary Three.”